Tom Jones (singer): Artistry and influence

 Jones' singing style developed out of the sound of American soul music.
 His early influences included blues, R&B, and rock and roll singers such as Little Richard, Solomon Burke, Jackie Wilson, Brook Benton, Elvis Presley (his idol and later close friend), and Jerry Lee Lewis.
+Another early influence was country musician Hank Williams.

 Space and Cerys Matthews released "The Ballad of Tom Jones", a song about a fighting couple who are calmed down by listening to Jones's music on the radio.
 The song reached No. 4 in the UK in 1998.

 A musical, Tom: A Story of Tom Jones, based on his life and recordings, produced by Theatr na nÓg, opened at the Wales Millennium Centre in March 2016.
 Another jukebox musical, What's New Pussycat? based on Henry Fielding's 1749 novel The History of Tom Jones, a Foundling (set in the 1960s) which uses Jones' music opened at the Birmingham Repertory Theatre in October 2021 to critical acclaim.
 It is written by Joe DiPietro, directed by Luke Sheppard, and choreographed by Arlene Phillips.

 Similar to Presley with his impersonators, Jones has his own imitators around the world.

 In the 2006 film Flushed Away, the main character, Roddy, is mistaken for Jones by another character while Roddy performs "She's a Lady".
 Jones' song, "What's New Pussycat?", is played during the ending credits.

-In the video game Team Fortress 2, the Scout character is a collector of Tom Jones merchandise, and Jones is depicted being murdered by the Soldier character in the tie-in comics.
-The Spy character later uses his shape-shifting ability to convince the Scout that Jones is his father.
-Jones is also depicted using the phrase "What's new pussycat?" several times.
+In the tie-in comics for the video game Team Fortress 2, Jones is referenced several times.
+The Scout character falsely believes that Jones is his father, and has invested all his savings in Tom Jones merchandise.
+Jones is then murdered by the Soldier character out of jealousy when he discovers Jones has moved in with his former roommate.
+In the penultimate issue, as the Scout is bleeding to death, the Spy disguises himself as Jones using his shapeshifting ability to tell Scout that he is proud of him.
+Scout is shown to have a "Sex Bomb"-themed tattoo on his chest.
+He then awakens in Heaven, where the real Jones appears.
+In the final issue, Soldier collects a brick from Jones's former home so that his ghost can haunt it.
+Jones's ghost can be seen singing in the background of the series's closing Christmas dinner scene.